 Below I've tried to summarize and visualize the relationship between IoT devices and the infrastructures, in the subsections, you can find some examples together with an explanation why I classify the products as IoT devices

-In my opinion, one of the best examples of an IoT device is a "dash button" or in my case a "Heineken button", really ... why shall I buy dash?
+In my opinion, one of the best internet of things examples of an IoT device is a "dash button" or in my case a "Heineken button", really ... why shall I buy dash?
+I personally use mostly this device if I need to define internet of things.
 Let's do the check.

-- Does it provide connectivity? - Yes, the button has a wireless LAN module inside and allows the user to connect it to the home WLAN.
+- Does it provide connectivity? - Yes, the button has a Wifi module inside and allows the user to connect it to the home wireless internet connection.

 - Is it connected to the internet? - Yes, using the connectivity functionality the button doesn't stay in the home WLAN but establish a direct connection with Amazon and set an order directly there.

-Another great example is Philips hue.
+Another great internet of things example is Philips hue.
 Simple idea connects light bulbs to the internet to allow the owner, unfortunately not only him, to control light intensity and atmosphere chilling on the sofa.
 Again the check

 - Is it a thing? - Yes, the main task is to light up the area or room